 In 1996, Wenaas AS was listed on the stock exchange, and towards the end of the 1990’ies, one of the most modern distribution centers for work clothes and protective equipment in Europe was build adjacent to the main office in Måndalen.
 A few years later, Wenaas AS merged with Kansas AS, Denmark’s biggest producer of work clothes.
 The investment company Axcel and others bought 87% of the shares.
 The remaining 13% of the shares were sold by Wenaasgruppen to Industrikapital in 2006.
 The brothers parted company that same year, when Lars took over Wenaasgruppen and Nils started his own business.

 In parallel with the strong performance of the textile company, Wenaasgruppen focused on hotel properties.
-From 1990 to 2018 Wenaasgruppen purchased and developed a total of 56 hotel properties, including the Radisson Blu Plaza Hotel in Oslo, three Radisson hotels in Copenhagen and the biggest hotel in Northern Europe, the Park Inn by Radisson Pribaltiyskaya Hotel, in St Petersburg.
+From 1990 to 2020 Wenaasgruppen purchased and developed a total of 58 hotel properties, including the Radisson Blu Plaza Hotel in Oslo, three Radisson hotels in Copenhagen and the biggest hotel in Northern Europe, the Park Inn by Radisson Pribaltiyskaya Hotel, in St Petersburg.
 During the years 2005 to 2007, the Group sold 18 of the hotel properties in Norway and Denmark.
 At the same time the Group adopted a new strategy for future investments, with focus on hotels with over 200 rooms and good locations in major European cities.
 The strategy was further sharpened in 2015, and Wenaasgruppen has sold 11 smaller hotels in Norway during the past three years.
-At present, after the acquisition of Don Giovanni Hotel Prague, the Group ownes 26 hotels with a total of 10,978 rooms.
+At present, after the acquisition of Don Giovanni Hotel Prague and Radisson Collection Hotel Warsaw in 2019 and the purchase of Comfort Hotel Arlanda Airport Terminal in january 2020, the Group ownes 28 hotels with a total of 11,787 rooms.

 Throughout its history, asset management has been a key business area for the Group.
 Its purpose is to invest the Group´s liquid assets in stocks, bonds and fixed income securities.